KarnikaSoni/BrainTumor_Detection/README.md

 ![Screenshot (111)](https://user-images.githubusercontent.com/70371572/131224055-b1563786-183a-48b5-b2db-349ad4831703.png)

 ## TASK 4.
 Theory Behind CONVOLUTIONAL NEURAL NETWORKS AND RESNETS
-- The first CNN layers are used to ectract high level general features.
+- The first CNN layers are used to extract high level general features.
 - The last couple of layers are used to perform classification( on a specific task).
 - Local fields scan the image for simple shapes such as edges/ lines.
 - These edges are picked by subsequent layer to form more complex features.